Is Selena Gomez A Clingy Girlfriend To The Weeknd? Here’s What Body Language Expert Thinks

-Selena Gomez and The Weeknd may not have officially confirmed their relationship but their actions speak louder than words.
+Selena Gomez and The Weeknd may not have officially confirmed their relationship, but their actions speak louder than words.
 The controversial couple was seen multiple times in the past, publicly flaunting their affection to each other.
 However, many have noticed how the “It Ain’t Me” singer appeared to be more “clingy” than The Weeknd.

 Over the course of their supposed romance, Selena Gomez and The Weeknd have sent their fans swooning every time they showcase some PDA.
-Every move they make as a couple are being watched by the prying eyes of the media, documenting their lovey-dovey moments.
-Although their gestures seem romantic, many were quick nitpick on small details claiming that Selena Gomez appears to be more emotionally attached than The Weeknd.
+Every move they make as a couple is being watched by the prying eyes of the media, documenting their lovey-dovey moments.
+Although their gestures seem romantic, many were quick to nitpick on small details claiming that Selena Gomez appears to be more emotionally attached than The Weeknd.

 Selena Gomez & The Weeknd Go On A Romantic Stroll In Buenos Aires, Argentina 3/28/2017 #abeltesfaye #selenagomez #abelena #theweeknd https://youtu.be/W9EUDa30hWc